Thailand

 • Do not leave drinks unattended or accept drinks from strangers due to the risk of drink spiking.

-• Job offers that seem too good to be true may be scams leading to illegal detention or coercion.
+• Job offers that seem too good to be true may be scams leading to illegal transport or detention.

 • Register your drone with Thailand's NBTC within 30 days of arrival or purchase.